elasticio/salesforce-component-v2/README.md

 - click on ``Verify`` button for verifying your credentials
 - click on ``Save`` button for saving your credentials

+**Please note:** Salesforce migration or any changes that affect endpoints, single sign-on (SSO), OAuth and JSON web tokens (JWT), and other connections can lead to unpredictable behavior that can cause authentication issues.
+To avoid this after making changes you need to create new credentials and authenticate again, once this is done the old ones can be safely removed from the platform.

 ## Triggers

 ### Get Updated Objects Polling